amaanq/coc.rs/README.md

 ================

 ## Installing
-add the version from [here](https://crates.io/crates/coc-rs) in your Cargo.toml
+Add the version from [here](https://crates.io/crates/coc-rs) in your Cargo.toml
 <br/>
 ```toml
 [dependencies]